morenofa/react-global-configuration/README.md

 config.get('foo');
 ```

 - __key__ key to the setting you want to recover.
-If you do not put this key you recover all settings
+If you do not put this key you recover all settings.
+- __default__ default value if not exists the setting with the specified key.
+If you do not put this parameter you get `null` value by default.

 __reset()__